Cliiive/hashhound/README.md

 ## Overview

-**HashHound** is a professional digital forensic analysis tool designed for investigating disk images by comparing file hashes against a reference database.
+**HashHound** is a digital forensic analysis tool designed for investigating disk images by comparing file hashes against a reference database.
 It automates the process of identifying known files within evidence images and generates comprehensive forensic reports suitable for legal proceedings.

 The tool is particularly useful for:
 - Digital forensic investigations
-- Evidence analysis in legal cases
 - Identifying known files in disk images
 - Generating professional documentation for court proceedings

+## Disclaimer

+HashHound performs automated analysis and can produce incorrect, incomplete, or misleading results.
+All findings must be manually verified and should not be treated as authoritative, legally reliable, or inherently true.
+Users are fully responsible for validating outputs before relying on them in investigative or legal contexts.

 ## Features